esa/pagmo/doc/sphinx/documentation/hypervolume.rst

       Computes the hypervolume for given problem, using the provided reference point r.
       Keyword `algorithm` must be an instance of algorithms that can be found inside `PyGMO.hv_algorithm` module.
       If the keyword is not provided, PyGMO chooses one automatically using the information about the reference point.
-      In case of 2 and 3 dimensions, methods Native2D and Beume3D are used.
+      In case of 2 and 3 dimensions, algorithms hv2d and Beume3D are used.
       For larger dimensions the default method is the LebMeasure.
       As of yet, it is required that reference point is numerically no lesser by each dimension than any point from the previously constructed set of points.